What is an apprenticeship?

 - They are good for your corporate social responsibility.

-Wychavon wants to promote a highly skilled workforce through apprenticeships which support and challenge individuals.
+- The Council wants to promote a more highly skilled workforce in the district through apprenticeships which create opportunity and support development.

-Our grant prioritises applications from businesses operating in the engineering and manufacturing, IT/cyber, agriculture technologies and horticulture (agri-tech), hospitality and construction sectors.
-We are flexible on these sectors and are keen to talk to all businesses employing fewer than 250 employees considering taking on an apprentice.
+- We offer a salary contribution grant of £1,000 per apprentice, with a maximum of 2 grants available for any one business.
+Wychavon’s grant prioritises applications from businesses operating in the engineering and manufacturing, IT/Cyber and agriculture technologies and horticulture (agri-tech) sectors.
+But we are flexible on these sectors and are keen to talk to all businesses employing fewer than 250 employees considering taking on an apprentice.

-To qualify – the business must be located in Wychavon and your apprentice must be aged between 16 – 24 years, not previously employed by you.
-You must be providing an approved apprenticeship, and also be paying at least the minimum wage for apprentices.
+- To qualify - You must be located in Wychavon and your apprentice must be a Wychavon resident aged between 18 – 24 years not previously employed by you.
+You must not have had an apprentice within the previous 12 months, must be providing an approved apprenticeship, and also paying at least the minimum wage for apprentices.

-For further information about the Wychavon grant scheme contact Sue Owens 01386 565525 or email@example.com
+For further information about the Wychavon Grant scheme contact Sue Owens t:01386 565525 or e: firstname.lastname@example.org